Hung-789/fcj-workshop-main/content/4-EventParticipated/4.2-Event2/_index.md

 ### Event Experience

-Attending the **Saturday Meet up** provided a remarkably pragmatic perspective on how enterprise-grade solutions are conceptualized, deployed, and maintained in live production environments.
+Attending the **FCAJ Community Day** provided a remarkably pragmatic perspective on how enterprise-grade solutions are conceptualized, deployed, and maintained in live production environments.
 Listening to real-world war stories and architectural choices made by expert engineers bridged the gap between theoretical knowledge and practical execution.

 Furthermore, the interactive networking format allowed me to exchange ideas with fellow technology enthusiasts and professionals, broadening my technical horizon and reinforcing my commitment to mastering cloud technologies.